ayesc9000/Onyix/README.md

 # Onyix

+Onyix is an open-source general purpose Discord bot, written in C#.

-This is a C# re-write of my Discord bot.
-The code is licensed under the Apache 2.0 license.
+The code is licensed under the GPL v3 license.
 Please refer to `LICENSE.md` for more information.
+Contributors should read section 4 of this readme for more information regarding required boilerplate in source code.

+---

+**Table of contents:**

 1. [Setting up the development environment](#1-setting-up-the-development-environment)